-The next Ammodo KNAW Awards will be presented in March 2017 to Jeroen Geurts (Biomedical Sciences), Eva van Rooij (Biomedical Sciences), Olivier Hekster (Humanities), Alicia Montoya (Humanties), Appy Sluijs (Natural Sciences), Guido van der Werf (Natural Sciences), Roshan Cools (Social Sciences), Eveline Crone (Social Sciences).
+The next Ammodo KNAW Awards are presented in March 2017 to the following laureates: Jeroen Geurts (Biomedical Sciences), Eva van Rooij (Biomedical Sciences), Olivier Hekster (Humanities), Alicia Montoya (Humanties), Appy Sluijs (Natural Sciences), Guido van der Werf (Natural Sciences), Roshan Cools (Social Sciences), Eveline Crone (Social Sciences).

 For more information: www.ammodo-knaw-award.org